Features

 Switching a Date using a Date Picker

-We add a Navigator placeholder to the HTML:
+We will add a Navigator placeholder to the HTML:

 <div id="nav"></div>